 The best place to find warblers and other songbirds in early May are the Ramble (mid-Park from 74th to 79th Streets), the North Woods (mid-Park from 102nd to 106th Streets), and the Great Hill (West 104th Street off Central Park West).
 In the fall, visit Belvedere Castle (mid-Park at 79th Street) to look for migrating hawks from the upper terraces.

-Be sure to check out our Birding for Families Program every Sunday in the spring (March - May) and fall (September - November) from 10:00 am - 11:00 am.
-Meet at the Charles A. Dana Discovery Center with your family to go on a tour guided by the NYC Audubon Society as you observe all the feathered activity of migratory birds and those who are year-round residents of the Park.
+Be sure to check out Birding Basics for Families every Sunday in May from 10:00 am - 11:00 am.
+Meet at the Charles A. Dana Discovery Center with your family to go on a guided walk by Conservancy Discovery Guides and the NYC Audubon Society.
+Observe all the feathered activity of migratory birds and those who are year-round residents of the Park.